cameronking4/Annotated-AST-For-LLM/Readme.md

 # Greptile Clone: An Annotated AST for the purposes of providing LLM full context of code repository in single file
+Achieve the functionality of Greptile by supplying ChatGPT with a generated AST file that represents your Github Repo for context.
+Use in a single chat or within a GPT or assistant, Vector store etc. Note the different branches.

 ## Try POC
 Use `main` branch if you're looking to generate an AI annotated AST for a local repository.
 Switch to `from-github` branch if you want to process an array of github repositories.